-As stated in our school Mission and Expectations for Student Learning, we recognize the need for all students to develop communication skills in a second language as part of their academic, social and cultural evolution.
-The Foreign Language Program will give students the opportunity to learn French and Spanish through a variety of courses and sequences in accordance with both the Common Core and the American Council Teachers of Foreign Languages (ACTFL).
+We recognize the need for all students to develop communication skills in a second language as part of their academic, social and cultural evolution.
+The World Language Program will give students the opportunity to learn French and Spanish through a variety of courses and sequences in accordance with both the Common Core and the American Council Teachers of World Languages (ACTFL).
 Presently a series of five levels are offered in these languages.

-All students enrolling in any Foreign Language class should expect to show their proficiency in speaking, listening, reading and writing as well as an appreciation and understanding of the cultures where their chosen language is used.
+All students enrolling in any World Language class should expect to show their proficiency in speaking, listening, reading and writing as well as an appreciation and understanding of the cultures where their chosen language is used.
 Learning a second language is a commitment to a certain amount of memorization, a willingness to cooperate with classmates, an acceptance of differences and a desire to communicate with other people in the target language.